Wimmics/HOWTO_Virtuoso-Docker/Advanced/Metadata_description.md

 ```
 The template comes from [this file on GitHub](https://github.com/Wimmics/dekalog/blob/master/template-description.ttl).

-#### Tool
+## Tool

 The WIMMICS team hosts a [website](https://wimmics.github.io/voidmatic/) to easily generate a basic description of a dataset without preliminary knowledge.

-#### Make the metadata description available
+## Make the metadata description available

 The description can be accessible in at least one of the three following manners :
 * In the dataset itself
 The description can be stored with the data in the server, possibly in its own graph.
 This is the advantage of facilitating the updates of the metadata.
 * Reachable at `/sparql` if no parameters are passed
 According to the SPARQL-SD recommendation, any SPARQL server must make a SPARQL-SD description available at the `/sparql`.
-To respect that, we use the dereferencing feature of Virtuoso to redirect the `/sparql` URL toward the description of the resource describing the service present in the dataset, when their are no parameters and the expected content is an RDF file.
-This is done by adding the following rules to the Apache configuration, after replacing `ENDPOINT-URI` by the right URI:
+To respect that, we use the dereferencing feature of Virtuoso to redirect the `/sparql` URL toward the description of the resource describing the service present in the dataset, when there are no parameters and the expected content is an RDF file.
+This is done by adding the following rules to the Apache configuration, after replacing `ENDPOINT-URI` with the right URI:
 ```
      RewriteCond "%{REQUEST_METHOD}" "GET" [nocase]
      RewriteCond "%{QUERY_STRING}" "^$"